vircadia/vircadia-dev-docs/docs/domain-server/README.md

     * Realtime spatial audio for all clients
     * Server-wide text messaging

-## Performance

-* Specs: Amazon EC2 C5a (32 AMD Epyc cores)
-* Audio Codec: Opus, tuned for quality
-* All mixers on the same instance

-A test conducted under these conditions during a live conference in world yielded 4.5 users per core with 32 cores, therefore maxing out at 140 users.

-Under a configuration with more cores, a performance tuned audio codec, and splitting assignment clients across multiple servers it is possible to support many hundreds of users in real-time, in a single instance.

 ## Compiling from Source

 You can find general build information [here](https://github.com/vircadia/vircadia/blob/master/BUILD.md#general-build-information).